soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 Although Microsoft Office 365 comes with a variety of anti-phishing features that are enabled by default, it's possible that some phishing messages could still get through to your mailboxes.
 This topic describes what you can do to discover why a phishing message got through, and what you can do to adjust the anti-phishing settings in your Exchange Online organization _without accidentally making things worse_.

-## First things first: deal with any compromised accounts and block the phishing message that got through
+## First things first: deal with any compromised accounts and make sure you block any more phishing messages from getting through

 If a recipient's account was compromised as a result of the phishing message, follow the steps in [Responding to a compromised email account in Office 365](responding-to-a-compromised-email-account.md).

-If your subscription includes ATP, you can use [Office 365 Threat Intelligence](office-365-ti.md) to identify other users who also received the phishing message.
+If your subscription includes Advanced Threat Protection (ATP), you can use [Office 365 Threat Intelligence](office-365-ti.md) to identify other users who also received the phishing message.
+You have additional options to block phishing messages:

-In the standard versions of Office 365 and Exchange Online Protection, you can block specific senders or sender domains.
-For more information, see [Create organization-wide safe sender or blocked sender lists in Office 365](create-organization-wide-safe-sender-or-blocked-sender-lists-in-office-365.md).
-You should also [report the phishing message to Microsoft](#report-the-phishing-message-to-microsoft) so we can add the message source and/or characteristics to our filters.

-If your subscription includes Advanced Threat Protection (ATP), you have additional options to block phishing messages:

 - [ATP Safe Links](set-up-atp-safe-links-policies.md)